rust-lang/blog.rust-lang.org/posts/inside-rust/2021-01-15-rustdoc-performance-improvements.md

 Once that was done, we were able to get rid of large parts of the [`Item`] type by calculating the information on-demand instead, using the compiler internals.
 This had two benefits:

-1. Less memory usage, because the information wasn't stored longer than it was needed
+1. Less memory usage, because the information wasn't stored longer than it was needed.
 2. Less time overall, because not every item needed all the information available.

 This benefited quite a lot from the [query system](https://rustc-dev-guide.rust-lang.org/query.html), which I highly encourage reading about.